Cost of Re-mortgaging

 • Go through conditions of mortgage offer with you

-• Send the new Mortgage deed to you for signature
+• Send the new Mortgage Deed to you for signature

 • Obtain a redemption figure from your current Lender to repay your existing mortgage (if applicable)